tytydraco/yessleep/out/Please_help_me_find_my_words.md

 The next morning I woke up completely mute.
 I’ve been to every doctor and specialist my health insurance will pay for, but no one knows why I’m no longer able to speak.

-Having exhausted every traditional medical route I turned to sub-reddis and online forums, but no one has been able to help me.
+Having exhausted every traditional medical route I turned to sub-reddits and online forums, but no one has been able to help me.
 All I can do is hope every night as I drift off to sleep that I’ll dream of her again and take my words back.